 - How new your product is

-I want to stress to Amazon sellers that using both manual and automatic campaigns is the best way to get the most out of your keywords.
-They both are beneficial, and they both have drawbacks.
+I want to stress to Amazon sellers to use both manual and automatic campaigns to get the most out of your keywords.
+They both are beneficial, and both have drawbacks.

 Manual Campaigns Offer More Control Over Bidding

-Let’s start with manual campaigns.
-When starting a manual Sponsored Products campaign, you will have more control of the bid price and be able to fine-tune your bids to either maximize revenue or hit your target ACoS.
+When starting a manual Sponsored Products campaign, you will have more control of the bid price and be able to fine-tune your bids to either maximize revenue or hit your Target ACoS.

 By now I want you to feel like Sponsored Products are the Simon to your Garfunkel, the Elizabeth to your Mr. Darcy, the Quavo to your Migos.
 You get the picture.